bajamircea/bajamircea.github.io/_posts/2015-03-15-if-error-goto.markdown

 nesting problem: the sample code below goes to **3 levels** deep down from 6 levels.

-It also addresses the choice for irregular error handling.
+It also addresses the irregular error handling.
 Inside the `for` loop one would still use `goto` in case of an error (instead of choosing to `break` from the loop).

 ## Issues

-This style still has the issue of too much repetition, and the same comments from the [if-error-else][if-error-else] stype apply here as well.
+This style still has the issue of too much repetition, and the same comments from the [if-error-else][if-error-else] style apply here as well.
 Every time we invoke `fopen` using this coding pattern we need to repeat:

 - the if condition